-Eligibility for the High School Musical
+Eligibility for the Middle School Musical

-A. Students who are ineligible at the end of the 3rd marking period must see the director to arrange necessary measures to avoid being cut from the musical.
-Should the student still be ineligible after the cutoff date (one month from opening night) the student will no longer be part of the musical production.
-B. Students who become ineligible after one month prior to the opening night must:

-1. Stay with a teacher they are failing for as described in the eligibility policy.

-2. Stay for 3-5 detention to get work done until such time as the student becomes eligible or the musical is over.

-3. The student must turn in a participation pass to the musical director for both (a) and (b) above in order to practice.
-Opening night is typically on a Thursday; if so, the students do not have to stay from 3-5 that evening.

-4. Should the student not follow through with these stipulations, they will not be allowed to participate in the musical.
+- 1. Students who are ineligible at the end of the first mid-marking period must see the director to arrange necessary measures to avoid being cut from the musical. - 2.
+Students who become ineligible at the end of the first eligibility period must: - Stay with a teacher they are failing for as described in the eligibility policy. - Stay for 3-5 detention to get work done until such time as the student becomes eligible or the musical is over. - The student must turn in a participation pass to the musical director for both (a) and (b) above in order to practice. - Should the student not follow through with these stipulations, they will not be allowed to participate in the musical.